aws-samples/aws-greengrass-private-network/README.md

 nslookup <hash>-ats.iot.<region>.amazonaws.com
 ```

 For each lookup, once you've replaced the values in brackets, you will see endpoints resolve inside the VPC CIDR block range for your private network.
-You can see this CIDR block range printed in the CDK output, the value will be similar to `greengrass-private-network.GreengrassVpcCIDRBlock = 10.0.0.0/16`
+You can see this CIDR block range printed in the CDK output, the value will be similar to `greengrass-private-network-vpn.CloudGreengrassVPCCIDRBlock = 172.16.1.0/24`

 Output from nslookup commands that show endpoint addresses in your private network VPC CIDR Range will look similar to the following with an entry for each associated subnet:

 ```
 $ nslookup greengrass-ats.iot.us-west-2.amazonaws.com
-Server:  10.0.0.2
+Server:         172.16.0.2
-Address: 10.0.0.2#53
+Address:        172.16.0.2#53

 Non-authoritative answer:
 Name:   greengrass-ats.iot.us-west-2.amazonaws.com
-Address: 10.0.111.120
+Address: 172.16.1.71
 Name:   greengrass-ats.iot.us-west-2.amazonaws.com
-Address: 10.0.175.96
-Name:    greengrass-ats.iot.us-west-2.amazonaws.com
-Address: 10.0.154.211
+Address: 172.16.1.132
 ```

 Next on the IoT Core console, browse to Test and choose MQTT Test Client and subscribe to the **Topic filter** with a value of **#** which will echo all messages.
-Now in your EC2 instance SSM session, start Greegrass again
+Now in your EC2 instance SSM session, start or restart Greengrass if you've already started it.

 ```
 cd /greengrass/ggc/core/